patkusch/opspilot/README.md

 Try: `clear the low-value GBP breaks under 500`, then `write off everything` and watch the large items get escalated instead.

-## Design lineage

-OpsPilot "steals like an artist" from three hackathon-winning projects:

-- **SipQuest** — *natural-language intent → a verified real-world action*, with hard safety constraints on what the agent may do unattended.
-- **RuleLift** — *prove, don't trust*: the outcome is checked against the ledger; the agent never reports success it can't demonstrate.
-- **Remedia** — *control beats autonomy*: guardrails live in code, human approves the run, every action is audited.

 ---